 2. Compromised SIN

 You may receive a call or an email from someone claiming to be a government official.
 They will tell you that there’s a problem with your Social Insurance Number (SIN) and you need to re-confirm the number with them.
+Alternatively, they may claim that your SIN has been linked to an instance of fraud or criminal activity.
 They may even ask for your date of birth and other personal details that could potentially lead to identity theft.

 What you should know about sharing your SIN details